These are the Best Xiaomi phones to buy in 2022

 Best Xiaomi phone money can buy: Xiaomi Mi 11 Ultra

-Xiaomi’s reputation, especially in its native home country, used to be a phone brand that made good but not great phones that sold at low prices.
-But Xiaomi’s successfully pivoted away from that in recent years, becoming known now for the maker of some of the finest Android phones around.
-The Mi 11 Ultra is the company’s most convincing attempt yet, forming the crown jewel on its Mi 11 series.
+Xiaomi’s reputation, especially in its native home country, used to be a phone brand that made solid if unspectacular phones that sold at low prices.
+In recent years Xiaomi has tried hard to pivot away from that image, to establish itself as a maker of premium flagships.
+The Mi 11 Ultra, the crown jewel of the Mi 11 series, is the most convincing attempt yet.